stablestud/adsorber/README.md

 * `-h,  --help`

 ### adsorber `revert {options}`:
-To revert to the last applied hosts-file by Adsorber.
+Reverts the last applied hosts-file by Adsorber.

 The command will:
 * copy `/etc/hosts.previous` to `/etc/hosts`, overwriting the newest `/etc/hosts`.

-This is useful if the new hosts file contains less or no ad-domains, because a source was unreachable and you don't want to loose the ad-servers supplied previously from this source.
+This is useful if the newest hosts file contains less or no ad-domains, because a source was unreachable and you don't want to loose the ad-servers supplied previously from this source.

 Possible option:
 * `-h,  --help`

 ### adsorber `restore {options}`:
-To restore the hosts file to its original state, without removing the backup and scheduler.
+Restores the hosts file to its original state, without removing its backup and scheduler.

 The command will:
 * copy `/etc/hosts.original` to `/etc/hosts`, overwriting the modified `/etc/hosts` by Adsorber.